yankai364/Pirate-Dash-360-Tutorial/readme.md

 ### **3.5.
 Grouping Objects, Organizing Structure and Final Adjustments**

-This section emcompasses the concept of grouping different objects together, as well as organizing them in the correct structure.
+This section encompasses the concept of grouping different objects together, as well as organizing them in the correct structure.
 You may have noticed that certain objects like the Pirate are in fact a group of objects.
 In this tutorial, we need to group tiles with directions, as well as tiles with treasure.

 <details><summary>Show Instructions</summary>